-One of the great experiences at KAI Hakone is to have their traditional Japanese nine course Keiseki dinner.
-They serve an authentic Japanese menu, with courses ranging from appetisers, soups, sashimi, a main hot dish and dessert.
+One of the great experiences at KAI Hakone is having their traditional Japanese nine-course Keiseki dinner.
+They serve an authentic Japanese menu, with courses ranging from appetizers, soups, sashimi, a main hot dish, and dessert.

-Each course is designed to showcase regional specialities, and some of them may challenge western palates.
-Which is great to have new and different dining experiences which have not been westernised.
+Each course is designed to showcase regional specialties.
+Some may challenge Western palates, which is great to have new and different dining experiences that have not been Westernized.

-The KAI Hakone Beverage List also includes a large range of options, including local and imported sakes, wines, beer, cider and much more.
+The KAI Hakone Beverage List includes many options, including local and imported sakes, wines, beer, cider, and more.

 Hoshino Resorts KAI Hakone Onsen Experience

-One of the highlights of KAI Hakone are their onsen baths.
+One of the highlights of KAI Hakone is its onsen baths.
 They are truly spectacular indoor/ outdoor bathing experiences, which are framed by the local foliage.

-The onsen baths are a place where you can truly breathe, relax and immerse yourself in a decadent experience.
-In KAI Hakone there are two main bathing rooms and males and females have separate bathing areas.
+The onsen baths are a place to truly breathe, relax, and immerse yourself in a decadent experience.
+KAI Hakone has two main bathing rooms, and males and females have separate bathing areas.